Buttons (Sia song): Track listing

-Video
+Music video

 The video clip was directed by Kris Moyes and released in July 2007.
 In it, Sia physically distorts her face, adopts grotesque expressions, and attaches objects to her head.

 The clip was uploaded by Perez Hilton on his blog and was viewed more than 250,000 times in 3 hours.

 Due to the negative comments about her appearance, Sia blogged about the disappointment of reading this, specifically referencing reading about her snaggletooth (a tooth that is broken or not in alignment with the others).
 In this blog, she also discussed how the concept of the video developed, how the video was 'fun' "apart from the whole clothes pegs on my face moment" but how the video has made her famous as it was pretty much worth it.
 This blog also uploaded on Perez Hilton's site on 31 July.

 The clip remains one of her most recognisable clips to date.